nim-lang/Nim/doc/manual.md

 From import statement
 ---------------------

-After the `from` statement, a module name followed by an `import` to list the symbols one likes to use without explicit full qualification:
+After the `from` keyword, a module name followed by an `import` to list the symbols one likes to use without explicit full qualification: